Monty Python's Life of Brian

 Plot

 Brian Cohen is born in a stable next door to the one in which Jesus is born, which initially confuses the three wise men who come to praise the future King of the Jews.
 Brian later grows up into an idealistic young man who resents the continuing Roman occupation of Judea.
-While listening to Jesus's Sermon on the Mount, Brian becomes infatuated with an attractive young rebel, Judith.
-His desire for her and hatred of the Romans, further exaggerated by his mother revealing Brian himself is half-Roman, inspire him to join the "People's Front of Judea" (PFJ), one of many fractious and bickering independence movements which spend more time fighting each other than they do the Romans.
+While listening to Jesus's Sermon on the Mount, Brian becomes infatuated with an attractive young rebel named Judith.
+His desire for her and hatred of the Romans, further exaggerated by his mother revealing Brian himself is half-Roman, inspire him to join the "People's Front of Judea" (PFJ), one of many fractious and bickering independence movements that spend more time fighting each other than they do the Romans.

 Cast